Menu

 Bottles of Caribou and Sortilege ice shooter - Quebec City Carnival

-Gougoune et Doudoune will be the place to hang out during the Quebec winter carnival.
+Gougoune et Doudoune (Quais de l’Espace 400) will be the place to hang out during the Quebec winter carnival.
 It has a bar, succulent barbecue, and gourmet food samplings from some of Quebec City’s best restaurants.
-But it also offers a giant bear you can ice climb, repel down and via ferrata across.
-Food trucks can also be found on Grand Allée and Slide City.
+But it also offers a giant bear you can ice climb (L’Ours d’escalade) and repel down.

 Snow sculptures in Quebec City's carnival